Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Results and Analysis

 To compare with the single-crystal results, we return to the \gls*{NPD} data and consider the refinement of the magnetic structures, along with the atomic order, in the low-temperature data.
 The magnetic scattering is strongest at low $Q$, so that is the range we compare for $T=5$, 120, and 350 K in Fig.~\ref{fig:NPD_mag}.
 The fitting results for the atomic structure parameters are very similar to those at 350~K; for reference, the structural results at $T=5$~K are presented in the Appendix in Table~\ref{tb:struc5K}.
 The goodness of fit metrics for all temperatures satisfy $R_{\rm wp}<7\%$.

-We used ISODISTORT \cite{Campbell_2006,Stokes_iso} to identify the appropriate magnetic space groups for the NPD analysis.
-The \gls*{FM} ($\mathbf{k} = (0\, 0\, 0)$ in $I2^\prime/m^\prime$ space group) and \gls*{AFM} ($\mathbf{k} = (0\, 0\, \frac{1}{2})$ in $C_c2/m$ space group) phases were introduced below their respective ordering temperatures.
-The magnetic space groups constrain the \gls*{FM} spins to the $ac-$plane and the \gls*{AFM} spins to the $b-$axis; these choices are made to be consistent with the single-crystal results.
 For the FM phase at 5~K, the magnetic moment of the Cr$_{\rm h}$ is described by the vector [1.7(1), 0, $-1.5(1)$], which corresponds to a magnitude of 2.3(1)~$\mu_{\rm B}$ pointing at an angle $\theta \approx 48 ^\circ$ from $-{\bf c}$; for Cr$_{\rm i}$ the results are 2.1(1)~$\mu_{\rm B}$ and $\theta \approx 55^\circ$.
 These moment orientations are consistent with the single-crystal results when the uncertainties are taken into account.
 We have compiled the results for all three directions in Table~\ref{tb:npd}.

 The moment values are normalized to the total volume of the sample.
 If we assume that we have two phases present and the FM phase is 75.7\%\ of the volume, as for the single crystal sample, then the moments on the Cr$_{\rm h}$ and Cr$_{\rm i}$ sites at 5 K are 3.0(1) and 2.8(1)~$\mu_{\rm B}$, respectively, with an average of 2.9(1)~$\mu_{\rm B}$.
 This average is only 58\%\ of that from the single-crystal analysis.